skorp/scricon/README.md

   Examples:

     $ scricon -c path/to/your/config.xml -t screen
-    $ scricon -c path/to/your/config.xml -i path/to/your/icon.png  -d path/to/your/destPath`-t icon
+    $ scricon -c path/to/your/config.xml -i path/to/your/icon.png  -d path/to/your/destPath`-t icon //it's creating icons
-    $ scricon -c path/to/your/config.xml -i path/to/your/screen.png  -d path/to/your/destPath`-t screen
+    $ scricon -c path/to/your/config.xml -i path/to/your/screen.png  -d path/to/your/destPath`-t screen //it's creating screen images

   Defaults: